Grafton Street: A Walk Through Dublin’s Shops & Parks

 11.The Little Museum of Dublin

 One of those quirky museums.
-A guide puts on a Gaiety worthy performance during your 29 minute tour.
+A guide puts on an Oscar worthy performance during your 29 minute tour.
 Yes, 29 minutes.
-It's a very fun departure from the real world.
+It's a fun departure from the real world.
 Very popular and highly rated by previous visitors.
-It's little, so book your tickets early.
+It's little, book early.

 12.Irish Famine Museum